-Post conversion, net income (loss) per common unit for the period is based on any distributions that are made to the unitholders (common units) plus an allocation of undistributed net income (loss), divided by the weighted average number of common units outstanding.
+Net income (loss) per common unit for the period is based on any distributions that are made to the unitholders (common units) plus an allocation of undistributed net income (loss), divided by the weighted average number of common units outstanding.
 The two-class method dictates that net income (loss) for a period be reduced by the amount of distributions and that any residual amount representing undistributed net income (loss) be allocated to common unitholders and other participating unitholders to the extent that each unit may share in net income (loss).
 Unit-based awards granted but unvested are eligible to receive distributions.
 The underlying unvested restricted unit awards are considered participating securities for purposes of determining net income (loss) per unit.
-Undistributed income (loss) is allocated to participating securities based on the proportional relationship of the weighted average number of common units.
-Undistributed losses (including those resulting from distributions in excess of net income) are allocated to common units.
+Undistributed income (loss) is allocated to participating securities based on the proportional relationship of the weighted average number of common units and unit-based awards constanding.
 Undistributed losses are not allocated to unvested restricted unit awards as they do not participate in net losses.
 Distributions declared and paid in the period are treated as distributed earnings in the computation of earnings per common unit even though cash distributions are not necessarily derived from current or prior period earnings.